unfoldingWord-dev/d43-catalog/README.md

 - [x] Make sure structure of catalog file is correct
 - [x] Make HEAD request for each resource (every URL) in catalog to verify it exists
+- [x] Emails any errors to the specified email addresses

 Technically this is all duplicate testing of what we are alreadying doing elsewhere in the pipeline.
 This function is the "oops" catcher.